2026 Call For Proposals

 - Content is devoid of overt and covert commercialism.

-- Proposal incorporates audience engagement and/or experiential elements.
+- Session incorporates audience engagement, handouts/resources, and/or experiential elements.

 - Speaker has public speaking experience or demonstrates ability to present professionally in an educational setting.